-Automated Curbside Garbage & Recycling Collection - Frequently Asked Questions
+Automated Curbside Trash & Recycling Collection - Frequently Asked Questions

 Automated Curbside Collection - Frequently Asked Questions

 Do I mix my trash and recycling together?

 Yes, please mix both trash and recycling together in your bin.
 Plastic containers should be compressed if possible, and cardboard broken down and flattened.
 Bulkier items such as cardboard do not need to be bagged, but they must be placed inside the bin and the lid of the bin must be closed.